lukstafi/ppx_minidebug/README.md

   - `_show` converts values to strings via the `%show` extension provided by `deriving.show`: e.g. `[%show: int list]`.
   - `_sexp` converts values to sexp expressions first using `%sexp_of`, e.g. `[%sexp_of: int list]`.
 The runtime can decide how to print the sexp expressions.
 The `PrintBox` backend allows to convert the sexps to box structures first, with the `boxify_sexp_from_size` setting.
 This means large values can be unfolded gradually for inspection.

 Plus, there are non-entry extension points `%log`, `%log_printbox` and `%log_result` for logging values.
 They are not registered, which as a side effect should somewhat mitigate conflicts with other ppx extensions for logging.
-There's also an un-registered extension point `%log_entry` for opening a log subtree.
+There's also an un-registered extension point `%log_block` for opening a log subtree, whose body is for logging purposes only.

 See examples in [the test directory](test/), and especially [the inline tests](test/test_expect_test.ml).

 Only type-annotated let-bindings, function arguments, function results can be implicitly logged.
 However, the bindings and function arguments can be nested patterns with only parts of them type-annotated!
 The explicit loggers `%log` and `%log_result` take a value and reconstruct its type from partial type annotations (deconstructing the expression), sometimes assuming unknown types are strings.
 The `%log_printbox` logger takes a `PrintBox.t` value.
-The `%log_entry` logger takes a string value for the header of the log subtree.
+The `%log_block` logger takes a string value for the header of the log subtree.

 To properly trace in concurrent settings, ensure that different threads use different log channels.
 For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.debug_file thread_name in ...`